Rosell Ellis

 Rosell Ellis (born February 19, 1975) is an American former professional basketball player.

-High school & College
+High school and college

 From 1993–1995, he played college basketball at the College of Eastern Utah.
 In 1995, he then moved to McNeese State of the NCAA Division I for his junior and senior years.
 During his senior year at McNeese State, Ellis averaged 18.5 points per game on almost 67 percent shooting.